-The Logico series comes in three levels – Primo (2-5 years old), Piccolo and Maximo (5-9 years).
+The Logico series comes in three levels – Primo (2-5 years), Piccolo (4-7 years) and Maximo (5-9 years).
 The puzzle comes with a board and several card series.
 The board is tailored for each age group.
 The Primo comes with bigger buttons, and the Maximo has even smaller buttons.
 The movement of the button helps to develop hand-eye coordination and fine motor skills.

-There are three card series – Math, English and Brain Development (each with different levels):
+Logico program was designed to develop skills in visual discrimination, pattern awareness, sorting & classifying, sequencing, number sense, and letter recognition.
+There are three categories covered – Math, English and Brain Development (each with different levels):

 Each series (Primo, Piccolo, Maximo) has its own cards.
 These are the card series for the Piccolo.

 - space position